How These Calculators Are Built

 Last updated

 Every calculator on this site is built to save you the part of gardening that’s just math — cubic feet of mulch, square feet of bed, teaspoons of fertilizer per gallon.
 The numbers behind them aren’t proprietary research.
-They’re the same commonly cited guidance you’d find if you dug into the sources yourself.
+They’re the same commonly cited guidance you’d find if you dug into the sources yourself — all of which are listed, individually, on our Sources page.

 Where the numbers come from